Death

 flutter, their muscles spasm, and then they die."

-Death rates from greenhouse pollution are
+Death rates from "greenhouse" pollution are

 increasing and are expected to multiply.

-One death may result from the lifetime pollution
+One death can result from the lifetime

-With 20th century disasters, "an annual death toll in the millions was common."
+“an annual death toll in the millions was common."

-Since 1965, however, there's been dramatic improvement.
+Since 1965, there's been dramatic improvement.

 -